How to Make Hair Fibers Look Natural?

 • Check the shade in natural daylight

-• Choose the lighter shade when between two options
+• Always choose the darker option when between two shades

 • Mix two adjacent shades for salt-and-pepper hair

-• Choosing darker when unsure between two shades
+• Choosing a lighter shade when unsure between two options

-• Using a single dark shade on mixed or gray hair
+• Using a single dark shade on heavily mixed or gray hair without blending

 How to Apply Hair Fibers for a Natural Result